leoleils/tidex/README.md

-# Shary the Librarian - Stardew Valley NPC Mod
+# Shary NPC Mod for Stardew Valley

 ## Description
 This mod adds Shary, a 25-year-old librarian NPC to Stardew Valley.
 She can be found in the town, works at the library, and has a full schedule of activities throughout the day.
 Players can build a friendship with her, date her, attend festivals together, and even marry her.